25th Annual International AF Symposium:

 Faculty selection and program development for this coming January’s 2020 symposium are currently underway and will be posted soon.
 In the meantime, you can access the participating faculty list and full scientific program from last year’s AF Symposium for an example of the quality program we offer.

-It is with great pleasure that I invite you to attend the 21st Annual International AF Symposium on January 14-16, 2016 at the Hyatt Regency Orlando in Orlando, Florida.
-The Boston AF Symposium was initiated in 1995 in response to the growing epidemic of atrial fibrillation.
-Over the past 21 years, this meeting has become a major scientific forum at which health-care professionals have a unique opportunity to learn about advances in research and therapeutics directly from many of the most eminent investigators in the field.
+It is with great pleasure I invite you to attend the 25th Annual International AF Symposium on January 23-25, 2020 at the Gaylord National Hotel, Washington, DC.
+The AF Symposium was initiated in 1995 in response to the growing epidemic of atrial fibrillation.
+Over the past 25 years, the meeting has become a major scientific forum at which health care professionals have a unique opportunity to learn about advances in research and therapeutics directly from many of the most eminent investigators in the field.

-This intensive and highly focused three-day symposium brings together the world’s leading medical scientists to share in a highly interactive environment the most recent advances in the field of atrial fibrillation.
-The primary objective of the meeting is to provide attendees with a thorough and practical view of the current state of the art in the field of AF in a scholarly and collegial atmosphere.
-The meeting employs advanced teaching tools including satellite and prerecorded case presentations and interactive audience-response systems to share with attendees the most current basic, translational and clinical science in the field.
+This intensive, highly focused three-day symposium brings together the world’s leading medical scientists to share in a highly interactive environment the most recent advances in the field of atrial fibrillation.
+The primary objective of the meeting is to provide attendees with a thorough and practical course on the current state of the art in the field of atrial fibrillation in a scholarly and collegial atmosphere, as well as an opportunity to network with colleagues and faculty between sessions.
+The meeting employs advanced teaching tools including real-time case presentations as well as an interactive audience response system to share with attendees the most current basic, translational and clinical science in the field.

-The past two decades have witnessed dramatic advances in all areas of AF research, which have contributed to major progress in our understanding of the pathophysiology of this arrhythmia and to the development of safer and more effective strategies for the management of AF and the prevention of AF-related stroke.
-The AF Symposium is dedicated to bringing these advances to our attendees each year in a highly organized and exciting scientific program.
+The past two decades have witnessed dramatic advances in all areas of AF research.
+These developments have contributed to major progress in the understanding of the pathophysiology of this arrhythmia and to the development of safer and more effective strategies for the management of AF and the prevention of AF-related stroke.
+The AF Symposium is dedicated to bringing these advances tour attendees each year in an exceptionally organized and exciting scientific program.